 How long does a reed last?
 How many do I need?

 Every reed is different, but with adjustments, most oboe reeds will last about 10-15 hours of playing time for students.
-In general my beginning oboe students use about 1 per month in their first year.
+In general, my beginning oboe students use about 1 per month in their first year.
 English horn reeds are thicker and therefore can last up to several weeks.
 Bassoon reeds, being even thicker, can last up to 2-3 months for students.

 It is recommended to always have a couple of reeds on hand so you have a variety to choose from.
 Reeds they change daily depending on use and the weather, and can become accidentally damaged.
 Alternating reeds will also prolong their life.